fudgebucket27/PoseidonSharp/README.md

 Probably not production ready.. use at your own risk!

-PoseidonConsole folder contains some demo code on how to use the library.
+The included PoseidonConsole project contains some demo code on how to use the library.

 # Important

-1. The private key for EDDSA is pulled from a user environment variable named "LoopringPrivateKey".
+1. The private key in PoseidonConsole for EDDSA is pulled from a user environment variable named "LoopringPrivateKey".
 It needs to be in a hex format, ie "0x1232blahblah" The demo tests in PoseidonConsole will fail with the signing because they are using MY private key though.

 2. The MAX_INPUT variable is important as you will get a different poseidon hash based on this value.
 Set it to the length of your BigInteger array inputs.
 So 3 elements would mean a MAX_INPUT of 3.
 We then also add 1 when passing the MAX_INPUT as the first parameter to the Poseidon class constructor.